AqwamCreates/DataPredict/docs/API/Models/LinearRegression.md

 #### Parameters:

-maxNumberOfIterations: How many times should the model needed to be trained.
+* maxNumberOfIterations: How many times should the model needed to be trained.

-learningRate: The speed at which the model learns.
+* learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

-lambda: Reqularisation factor
+* lambda: Reqularisation factor

-lossFunction: The function to calculate the cost of each training.
+* lossFunction: The function to calculate the cost of each training.
 Available options are "L1" and "L2".

-targetCost: The cost at which the model stops training.
+* targetCost: The cost at which the model stops training.

 #### Returns:

-ModelObject: The generated model object.
+* ModelObject: The generated model object.

 ## Functions

 ### setParameters()

+Set model's parameters.
+When any of the arguments are not given, previous argument values for that argument will be used.

 ```
 LinearRegression:setParameters(maxNumberOfIterations: integer, learningRate: number, lambda: number, lossFunction: string, targetCost: number)